-42. In order to continue to a further semester a matriculated student must have passed or have permission to proceed in a module or modules worth at least 20 credits in the current semester of study and also - in the case of a full-time student:
+- 42. I. In order to continue to a further semester a full-time matriculated student must have passed a module or modules worth at least 20 credits in the current semester of study and:- - (a) must have gained 80 credits after two semesters of study as a matriculated student; - (b) must have gained 160 credits after four semesters of study as a matriculated student;

-- (a) must have gained 80 credits after two semesters of study as a matriculated student; - (b) must have gained 160 credits after four semesters of study as a matriculated student; - (c) must have gained 240 credits after six semesters of study as a matriculated student; - (d) must fulfil the requirements for the degree for which they are registered within two semesters of study as a matriculated student of the minimum period specified for that degree; - (e) having been admitted to an Honours degree programme, must have completed the requirements for that programme within the period of study which has been specified for that programme.
+- (c) must have gained 240 credits after six semesters of study as a matriculated student; - (d) must fulfil the requirements for the degree for which they are registered within two semesters of study as a matriculated student of the minimum period specified for that degree; - (e) having been admitted to an Honours degree programme, must have completed the requirements for that programme within the period of study which has been specified for that programme. - II.
+A part-time matriculated student must have passed a module or modules worth at least 15 credits in the current semester of study and:- - (a) must have gained 30 credits after two semesters of study as a matriculated student; - (b) must have gained 90 credits after six semesters of study as a matriculated student; - (c) must have gained 160 credits after ten semesters of study as a matriculated student; - (d) complete the requirements for the General degree after eighteen semesters of study as a matriculated student. - (e) having been admitted to an Honours degree programme, must have completed the requirements for that programme normally within twice the period of study which has been specified for that programme. - 43.

-and in the case of a part-time student:

-- (a) must have gained 80 credits after six semesters of study as a matriculated student; - (b) must have gained 160 credits after ten semesters of study as a matriculated student; - (c) complete the requirements for the General degree after eighteen semesters of study as a matriculated student. - (d) having been admitted to an Honours degree programme, must have completed the requirements for that programme normally within twice the period of study which has been specified for that programme. - 43.
 Students who fail to meet the requirements in 42 shall have their studies terminated and shall cease attending modules. - 44.
 Students whose studies have been terminated have the right to request permission to continue their studies in the following semester.
-They may apply to the Faculty Business Committee which shall determine either that the students' studies be terminated or the conditions under which students may be permitted to continue their studies.
+They may apply to the Faculty Business Committee which shall determine either that the students' studies be terminated or the conditions under which students may be permitted to continue their studies. - G. Academic Misconduct - 45.
+If academic misconduct relating to work assessed as part of a qualification awarded by the University of St Andrews is at any time proven against someone holding such a qualification, the University reserves the right to withdraw or reclassify the qualification awarded.